inBeat/inbeat-website/content/top-influencers/tiktok/hypebeast/italy/_index.md

 ---
-title: Top 10 Hypebeast TikTok Influencers In Italy In 2023
+title: Top 10 Hypebeast TikTok Influencers In Italy In 2024
 description: >-
-  Find top hypebeast TikTok influencers in Italy in 2023.
-Most popular hashtags: #hypebeast #perte #neiperte #fyp.
+  Find top hypebeast TikTok influencers in Italy in 2024.
+Most popular hashtags: #perte #hypebeast #fyp #neiperte.
 platform: TikTok
 hits: 12
-text_top: Discover the best TikTok influencers on inBeat.
+text_top: Discover the best TikTok accounts on inBeat.
-text_bottom: inBeat holds 12 TikTok influencers like this in Italy for you to pitch.
+text_bottom: Our database has 12 TikTok influencers like this in Italy for you to contact.
 profiles:
   - username: "lucacinostreetwear"
     fullname: >-